 The senior honors thesis is a year-long course.
 Approved students will receive an email with the following instructions:

-All students doing senior honors theses are expected to participate in the workshops being arranged by the Director of Senior Theses (for the academic year 2017-2018, this will be Professor Michael Ullman).
+All students doing senior honors theses are expected to attend the mandatory Colloquium for Thesis Writers meetings during the academic year.
+There will be 6-7 meetings during the academic year.

 Thesis DefenseApproved honors theses culminate in a thesis defense, which is an hour-long meeting discussing and critiquing the student's work, at the end of which a letter grade is issued and the level of honors awarded.